Govt makes stabilisation plan to get IMF package

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The PTI-led government has made home-grown stabilisation and growth framework strategy for undertaking fiscal adjustments of Rs1,000 billion or 2.6 percent of GDP for slashing the budget deficit to 4 percent of GDP in first two years up to 2019-20 to secure the IMF bailout package.
+ISLAMABAD: The PTI-led government has made home-grown stabilisation and growth framework strategy for undertaking fiscal adjustments of Rs1,000 billion or 2.6 percent of GDP for slashing the budget deficit to 4 percent of GDP in first two years up to 2019-20 in order to secure IMF bailout package.

 The fiscal adjustments of 2.6 percent of GDP will translate into Rs988 billion as the government will have to either generate additional revenues or cut down the expenditure to bring the deficit at desired level of 4 percent of GDP.